victoriacubam/seminario-angular-mateando2022/README.md

 # Mateando

-Proyect realized in Angular Seminar for TUDAI - UNICEN
+Proyect realized in Angular Seminar for TUDAI - UNICEN (National University of the Center of the Province of Buenos Aires)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.